szw/vim-kompleter/README.md

 This plugin requires a Vim with Ruby support compiled in.
 It provides fast, simple, smart and reliable keyword completion.
 It differs from the standard keyword completion by extensive use of distance and frequency based algorithms while matching identifiers.
-The algorithms was inspired by TextMate's keyword completion behavior.
+Those algorithms are inspired by TextMate's keyword completion behavior.

 Best results can be achived with the help of plugins like SuperTab.
 In case of SuperTab all you have to do is to choose the user completion function as the default one:

     let g:SuperTabDefaultCompletionType = "<c-x><c-u>"

+Vim-Kompleter sets the user completion function to its own `kompleter#Complete`.

 Forking